 Divorce and finances

 During the divorce process, you and your spouse will need to decide how to divide and arrange your finances, such as whether you should sell the family home and how you should split savings and pensions.
-Your finances will be dealt with separately to the divorce and the Decree Absolute (final divorce) is often deferred until the finances have been resolved.
+Your finances will be dealt with separately to the divorce and the Final Order is often deferred until the finances have been resolved.

 For further information, please visit our division of assets on divorce or dissolution page.